Dibaa23/WarmingInc/README.md

-# WarmingInc

-# Hawaii VR Island Management Sim
+# WarmingInc: Hawaii VR Island Management Sim

 ## Overview
 This virtual reality application is an interactive simulation where the player assumes the role of an overarching politician managing the island of Hawaii.
 Players interact with various policies and decisions that affect the island's people, economy, and ecosystem, represented through dynamic, responsive bars within the game's interface.